rkhullar/hello-okta/readme.md

 - group claims filter: starts with `namespace-project`

 The default config for the authorization servers does not include groups in the access token.
-In the okta admin ui you can navigate to the config under settings -> security -> api or go to the following url: https://{company}-admin.okta.com/admin/oauth2/as
+In the okta admin ui you can navigate to the config under security -> api or go to the following url: https://{company}-admin.okta.com/admin/oauth2/as

 Edit the default authorization server by adding a `claim` for `groups`.
 The only other claim that should exist is `sub`.